MattCSmith/Project-365/README.md

 #### **Project:** Leaderboard

 Today I finished of the new database optimisations.
 Will need to test them out tomorrow and perhaps tweak them a little.

+## Day 63
+#### **Project:** Leaderboard

+🔹 Made a bunch of minor tweaks to the bot
+🔹 Implemented a last touch query param, so the frontend can filter how many days a leader can be inactive for, before they are hidden from the leaderboard.
+🔹 Added a new challenge